Improved Water Governance

 How we work

-- provides policy support and advisory services in multiple thematic areas, including: integrated water resources management, transboundary water, water supply and sanitation, climate change adaptation, gender and water integrity.
+- The Facility provides policy support and advisory services in multiple thematic areas, including: integrated water resources management, transboundary water, water supply and sanitation, climate change adaptation, gender and water integrity.

 - develops and supports the implementation of projects and programmes in partnership with UNDP country offices, government agencies, and other parties.